 The Graduate Certificate in Music Performance program is offered through Park University's International Center for Music.
 This two-year certificate program - with applied emphasis in piano, violin, viola or cello - is designed for students who want to pursue a non-degree course of study concentrating almost exclusively on performance.
 Minimum graduate credit hours required for the certificate are 24.
-Additional admission requirements in addition to the general rules that are applicable for admission to the School of Graduate and Professional Studies at Park University, specific admission requirements are:
+Additional admission requirements in addition to the general rules that are applicable for admission to Graduate Studies at Park University, specific admission requirements are: